 BS/MS students must complete the MS degree requirements under one of the existing options as well as the requirements for the BS Degree.
 A maximum of nine credits taken to satisfy the MS Degree requirements can be counted towards the BS degree as technical electives.
 400-level courses offered jointly at the 500-level must be taken at the 500-level in order to be double-counted.
-For graduating classes of 2021 and beyond, ECE 457 can count as an undergraduate technical elective for BS degree students in Computer Engineering and ECE 471 can count as an undergraduate technical elective for BS degree students in Electrical Engineering.
+For graduating classes of 2021 and beyond, ECE 457 counts as an undergraduate technical elective for BS degree students in Computer Engineering and ECE 471 counts as an undergraduate technical elective for BS degree students in Electrical Engineering.

 The BS degree is conferred when all undergraduate requirements have been successfully completed.